-If you want to save the comparison settings to a command-line arguments file, click the link in the upper-right corner Save settings to a command-line arguments file.
+If you want to save the comparison settings to a command-line arguments file, click the Save settings to a command-line arguments file link in the upper-right corner.
 Later you can use this file for automatic comparison and synchronization through the command line.

 To save the current selection of the options as your defaults, click Save As My Defaults.

-If you need to map schemas (with different names, one-to-many or many-to-one relationships), switch to the Schema Mapping wizard tab.
-Select the source and target schemas, and click Compare – dbForge Schema Compare for SQL Server will automatically map the schema objects.
+If you need to map schemas (with different names, one-to-many or many-to-one relationships), switch to the Schema Mapping wizard page.
+Select the source and target schemas, and click Compare – dbForge Schema Compare will automatically map the schema objects.

 Analyzing comparison results